2007 Canarian island council elections

-The 2007 Canarian Island Cabildo elections were held on Sunday, 27 May 2007, to elect the 8th Island Cabildos of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
-All 153 seats in the seven Island Cabildos were up for election.
+Island council elections were held in the Canary Islands on 27 May 2007 to elect the 8th Island Councils (the cabildos insulares) of El Hierro, Fuerteventura, Gran Canaria, La Gomera, La Palma, Lanzarote and Tenerife.
+All 153 seats in the seven island councils were up for election.
+They were held concurrently with regional elections in thirteen autonomous communities (including the Canary Islands) and local elections all across Spain.